course-dprep/team-project-team2/README.md

 > Feel free to delete this text.

-# Title of your Project Project Team 2
+# Impact of Computer-Generated Animation on IMDb Ratings Over Time
 *Describe the purpose of this project*

 ## Research Question